|Willersey has a facebook page. Home Page | Menu & Search Page Email us here:-|

-Cotswold District Council has announced that 65 village and community halls, village shops will be exempted from rates until at least 31st March 2020.
-This will save them collectively a further £20,100 on top of the mandatory relief which has already been granted previously.
+Cotswold District Council announced that 65 village and community halls, village shops were exempted from rates until at least 31st March 2020.
+This saved them collectively a further £20,100 on top of the mandatory relief which has already been granted previously.
 The Leader of CDC, Cllr Lynden Stowe has determined 65 renewal applications for discretionary rate relief for village halls across many parts of the Cotswolds:

 Commenting on the decision, Cllr Stowe said:

 “It's very important that the Council continues to provide rate relief to non-profit making assets such as village halls.
 These premises contribute to the rich tapestry of life in our District by providing a vast range of activities for young and old, and are essential for maintaining thriving communities.”

 If any person responsible for a village hall has not applied for this discretionary rate relief so far, please call the Council on 01285 623000 as soon as possible.